MildewMan1/Deadlock_Multiplayer/README.md

 # Deadlock_Multiplayer
 This code allows Deadlock: Planetary Conquest to be played online over TCP Sockets.
 Currently DLLs are only being released for version 1.31.
+(See ReadMe2.md for information about single player features.)

 You will need to download the 2 SFML library dlls, and a set of the "WING32" and "DLTCP" dlls (from same version) and put them into your Deadlock folder.
 If you are playing the GOG version of Deadlock, you will need to perform the GOG multiplayer patch found on the Gallius IV forums (http://forum.galliusiv.com/viewtopic.php?f=4&t=351&sid=9ac01f392614f1f161dd75da350f7344), which will add the multiplayer game button back to the main menu dialog.